-The people who can help you are the parish priest or the parish safeguarding officer.
-You can contact the safeguarding co-ordinator Jane Root (01522 788278) or the parish priest Dee Freeman (01522 788383).
-If you wish to speak to someone outside the church you can contact the diocesan safeguarding team – their contact details are available on www.lincoln.anglican.org/safeguarding.
+If you have any concerns you can contact the safeguarding co-ordinator Jane Root (01522 788278) or if you wish to speak to someone outside the church you can contact the diocesan safeguarding team – their contact details are available on www.lincoln.anglican.org/safeguarding.
 There is information on this website about other places from where you can get help or advice.

 The Withamside United Parish takes safeguarding very seriously and has adopted the Statement of Safeguarding Principles as advised by Lincoln Diocese.

 The Church of England works in partnership with other Christian Churches and other agencies in delivering safeguarding.
 In partnership with the Methodist Church, the following statement of principles appears at the head of each safeguarding policy:

 We are committed to:

 • The care, nurture of, and respectful pastoral ministry with, all children, young people and all adults;

 • The safeguarding and protection of all children, young people and all adults